SH801/haselwimmer/TESTREADME.md

 ### Card processing \ Fallback URL
-The website address of a web service to be used in the event a card field is empty; the Mifare Unique Card ID is appended to the URL before it's submitted to the webservice, eg. http://fallbackurl/retrieveCRSID/0123456789.
+The website address of a web service to be used in the event a card field is empty; the Mifare Unique Card ID is appended to the URL before it's submitted to the web service, eg. http://fallbackurl/retrieveCRSID/0123456789.
 This is useful when reading CRSIDs as cards are often sent out to users before they've been assigned a CRSID.